rgreenblatt/ai_alignment_readings/papers.md

 - rough idea is that conservative agency approaches have surprising issues (subagents used as example, but likely these issues show up in other cases)

+## Late 2021 MIRI Conv

+### Alignment difficulty

+- Supposing we have (reasonably) aligned AI first, Eliezer says that act outside overton window needed to ensure safety (stop other ais from being made)
+- Eliezer said the first (sketchy) alignment solution looks like mostly don't think about x and ok do think about y, but only safe thoughts (I feel like I don't understand this model, what about things like conservativeness.
+Also thought crime approach just seems really hard.)
+- On systems which are more intelligent but much less agentic than humans
+  - Eliezer basically says these systems are very unlikely to emerge like this given how current research (maybe deep learning more generally) works under his model of intelligence (is this definitions debate?
+On review, no.)
+  - Eliezer says something like: to be powerful, system must be very 'close' to agentic system in some sort of modeling capability (car analogy), so hard to hold away from this (at least with current learning approaches).
+- Eliezer says stack more layers doesn't get to true AGI (so no strong scaling hypothesis + longer timelines)
+- On math/prover AI:
+  - Eliezer says something like: No route to safety via this AI (or any other obvious and verifiable domain?).
+I (and Ngo) basically agree.
+  - Eliezer says something like: doing math well requires something like goal directed consequentialist behavior
+- Eliezer says something like: fundamental similarity between tasks which probably leads to consequentialism (with current techniques).
+This is dangerous.

+  (as summarized by Ngo)
+- Eliezer says something like: current ML techniques generalize Superhuman at X to take over the world.
+Depends on X and architecture, but all profitable/useful for alignment X are dangerous.
+- Eliezer says something like: science AI would be very close to modeling itself and have abilities to take over world (crux maybe: would it bother?)
+- Ngo says something like: self-modeling unlikely to occur in science/math contexts
+- So far my crux seems to be inner alignment/why would the model care about long term actions (in cases where model is process based instead of outcome based, clearly outcome is dangerous).
+  - ah, deontology claims basically get at this
+- is deontology natural way for mind to work?
+  - does train for obedience result in deontologically obedient agent (or just diff utils)
+  - Eliezer says something like: you will get optimization for correlates, not the thing itself
+- Eliezer, summarized by Richard (paraphrased by me): To avoid catastrophe, whoever builds AGI first will have to a) align it sufficiently, b) decide not to scale it up to alignment failure  and c) do some pivotal act that prevents others from scaling it up to that level.
+But on our current trajectory, our alignment techniques will be very far from adequate to create an AI that safely performs any such pivotal act."
+- deep connection between solving any useful problem and taking over the world (competent intelligence + goals + long term planning)
+- Ngo says possible to make a agent way too weak to take over the world, but also useful for alignment research (or other such tasks).
+Because humans poorly optimized for task.
+  - Eliezer responds that this probably insufficient for pivotal act.
+- there's a bunch more stuff in here I don't have notes on
+- particularly, see Nate's summaries

+### AI capability gains

+- Eliezer says he "expect[s] GDP not to depart from previous trendlines before the world ends"
+- Eliezer says: "My read on the entire modern world is that GDP is primarily constrained by bureaucratic sclerosis rather than by where the technological frontiers lie" (I don't think I buy this...
+Ngo also doesn't buy)

+BIG TODO on more of these posts (and maybe better notes)